yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 \end{equation}
 $$

-And here is the exact same quantity, but this time expressed using matrices and linear algebra operations, in what I call *matrix notations*:
+And here is the exact same quantity, but this time expressed using matrices and linear algebra operations, in what I call *matrix notation*:

 $$
 \begin{equation}